Adamskoullos/TraderDashboards/README.md

     - [X] Add the hero image, styling it to fit, adding css parallax effect and potentially adding an opaque layer
     - [X] Add Hero image heading, sub heading and style including positoning (allow space for subscribe button to come)
     - [X] Add text to introduction section, add introduction video
-    - [ ] Add the two videos to the dashboard videos section and refine style if needed
+    - [X] Add the two videos to the intro section and refine style if needed
     - [X] Add the structure to the carousel section and add testimonials
     - [X] Add text to subscribe section and add subscribe button link
     - [X] Add bottom section text and add contact button (leading to the contact page)